Dima Hasao district: Dimasa kingdom

 Map of Eastern Bengal and Assam created by J. G. Bartholomew in 1907.
-A part of Tularam's territory (stretching from Jamuna river to Lumding) was transferred to Sivasagar district and the rest (stretching from Lumding to Maibang) was transferred to Cachar district.
+A part of Tularam's territory (stretching from the Jamuna river to Lumding) was transferred to Sivasagar district, and the rest (stretching from Lumding to Maibang) was transferred to Cachar district.

 In the colonial period, Khaspur in present-day Cachar district was the administrative centre.
-However an internal schism led to the division of the old Kachar Kingdom into two parts.
-The last Dimasa king, Govinda Chandra Hasnusa, assigned Kashi Chandra the hilly tract of Kachar (i.e. the area between Mahur river and the Naga Hills in the south, the Doyang river on the west, the Dhansiri River on the east and Jamuna river in the north.) for administrative purposes.
-Soon the latter declared his independence over the hilly portion.
+However, an internal schism led to the division of the old Kachar Kingdom into two parts.
+The last Dimasa king, Govinda Chandra Hasnusa, assigned Kashi Chandra the hilly tract of Kachar (i.e. the area between the Mahur river and the Naga Hills in the south, the Diyung River on the west, the Dhansiri River on the east and Jamuna river in the north.) for administrative purposes.
+Soon, the latter declared his independence over the hilly portion.
 That led to the treacherous murder of Kashi Chandra by Raja Govinda Chandra Hasnusa.
-Incensed, the son of Kashi Chandra, Tularam Senapati, incessantly created political turbulence, asserting his sovereignty over hilly portion of Kachar Kingdom.
-Finally, with British assistance, Tularam succeeded in carving out his own territory from Kachar Kingdom.
-David Scott, agent to the British Raj in 1829 made an arrangement to recognise Tularam as the ruler of hilly tract of Kachar.
-In 1850, Tularam died and the frequent Angami raids and a grave incident at Semkhor village paved the ground to extend British influence over Tularam's territory.
-In 1852, his territory was annexed and made part of the Nowgong district of British Assam as a subdivision, with Asalu as its headquarter.
+Incensed, the son of Kashi Chandra, Tularam Senapati, incessantly created political turbulence, asserting his sovereignty over the hilly portion of the Kachar Kingdom.
+Finally, with British assistance, Tularam succeeded in carving out his own territory from the Kachar Kingdom.
+David Scott, agent to the British Raj in 1829 made an arrangement to recognise Tularam as the ruler of the hilly tract of Kachar.
+In 1850, Tularam died, and the frequent Angami raids and a grave incident at Semkhor village paved the way to extend British influence over Tularam's territory.
+In 1852, his territory was annexed and made part of the Nowgong district of British Assam as a subdivision, with Asalu as its headquarters.